skokielibrary/spl-content/_content/jenny/services--teachers-schools.markdown

 The STEAM kits check out for one week and can be renewed 3 times unless reserved.

 ### Classroom Visits
 - Sign up to bring your class to the library or request that we visit your classroom for a puppet show or book talk.
+Library visits take place October through March on Monday 1-2:30, Wednesday 9:30-11, and Thursday 1-2:30.
+Puppet shows will be visiting schools throughout November and March.
+Send your requests to schoolservices@skokielibrary.info.
+Please include your name, phone number, email address, school, grade level, and preferred day of the week for the visit.